1951 - The Auckland Electric Power Board build their head office complex on the corner of Remuera Road and Nuffield Street

 1978 - Highwic is sold to Auckland Council and Historic Places Trust, now Heritage New Zealand Pouhere Taonga

-1979 - A major landslip carries away a grandstand and part of the playing area at Newmarket Park.
+1979 - On 2 July a major landslip carries away a grandstand and part of the playing area at Newmarket Park.
 The park is ceased to be used for soccer and is now passive open space

 1979 - Saks opens on Broadway.
 Read more about Saks here